-RWC after-match: Spark Sport reveals some key numbers
+Rugby World Cup after-match: Spark Sport reveals some key numbers

 Anyhow, having grinned and beared it through the RWC and, after some tears, force-marched a section of middle New Zealand into the world of streaming, it would be a shame for Spark to waste that effort.
 And it hasn't, immediately grabbing domestic cricket and an aggressive real-time highlights international cricket rights to its portfolio.

-We'll get more of a feel for the future when Spark delivers its FY2020 interim result in February, which it says will contain information about the costs of its forway into streaming.
+We'll get more of a feel for the future when Spark delivers its FY2020 interim result in February, which it says will contain information about the costs of its foray into streaming.
 It'll be interesting to see how investors react.

 But it also remains true that Spark is many times the size of Sky, and if things go relatively well for Spark Sport over the next couple of years, it's likely to gear up for a bid for the next Rugby World Cup, and likely the next Sanzaar contract.